alipazokit/RHE-mc/README.md

 covariate (-c): The path of covariate file annotation (-annot): The path of annotation file. num_vec (-k) : The number of random vectors (10 is recommended). num_block (-jn): The number of jackknife blocks.
-(100 or 22 are recommended).
+(100 is recommended).
 The higher number of jackknife blocks the higher memory usage. out_put (-o): The path of output file.